 Manuscripts should generally be organized in the following order:

 b.
-Name(s) of the author(s) and their affiliations and fax and e-mail numbers.
-Fax and e-mail numbers should be placed as footnotes.
+Name(s) of the author(s) and their affiliations and e-mail addresses.
 In the case of more than one author please indicate to whom the correspondence should be addressed.

 Results should be clear and concise.